 Antitrust/Competition Representative Matters

-- General Electric in connection with its US$3.2 billion acquisition of Converteam, a leading provider of power conversion equipment.
-The transaction closed after a second request and a US consent decree in which GE agreed to a post-closing divestiture of Converteam's Electric Machinery subsidiary.
+- General Electric in its US$3.2 billion acquisition of Converteam, a leading provider of power conversion equipment.

-- Talecris Biotherapeutics, a manufacturer of plasma-derived therapies, in Federal Trade Commission (FTC) investigations regarding proposed acquisitions of Talecris by CSL and Grifols, respectively.
+- Talecris Biotherapeutics, a manufacturer of plasma-derived therapies, in its US$4.1 billion acquisition by Grifols.

-- Mobile content provider and aggregator before the FTC and the Florida Attorney General in investigations related to mobile content marketing and billing, favorably settled.
+- Mobile content provider and aggregator in FTC and Florida Attorney General investigations related to mobile content marketing and billing.

-- A high-profile client in non-public FTC and state consumer protection investigations of its online commercial practices.
+- A high-profile media company in non-public FTC and state consumer protection investigations of its online commercial practices.